Clean Water and Sanitation

 Does your university as a body apply building standards to minimise water use? (relevant standards to be indicated)

-Lakehead’s Sustainable Building Policy articulates our dedication to building standards which encompass sustainable site planning, energy efficiency, resource conservation, indoor environmental quality and water preservation.
-Per the Policy, Lakehead University prioritizes sustainable building practices to minimize water use in accordance with the Leadership in Energy and Environmental Design (LEED) Rating system
+Lakehead’s Sustainable Building Policy, last reviewed in September 2025, articulates Lakehead’s dedication to building standards which encompass sustainable site planning, energy efficiency, resource conservation, indoor environmental quality and water preservation.
+This policy prioritizes sustainable building practices to minimize water use in accordance with the Leadership in Energy and Environmental Design (LEED) Rating system.

 Our efforts include building retrofits and innovative initiatives such as low-flow plumbing systems, conservation and restoration of local natural ecosystems, utilization of biowales on the Orillia campus, planting native species, and incorporating adaptive and drought-tolerant plants to reduce the need for supplemental watering.
 Lakehead University has also incorporated green roofs, bioretention areas for stormwater management, rain gardens, and outdoor classrooms that feature diverse native plants and ecosystems.